This is why we're here

 The current board of Trustees are:

-We are very pleased to have two high profile supporters of Mentoring Plus in:
+We are also privileged to have high profile supporters of Mentoring Plus in:

 Professor Rod Morgan, President